- The Best Gelato in Bologna

 Did we mention that we’re now trained gelato experts?
 Though that claim is a bit of a stretch, we are smarter about making gelato after taking a Discovering Gelato class at Carpigiani Gelato University just outside of Bologna.

 During our class, Maéva Noël guided us through the history of gelato through the centuries before teaching us how to make artisanal Carpigiani gelato from scratch.
 As fun and informative as the class was, the best part was eating the resulting gelato and sampling other flavors in Caprigiani’s gelateria.

 Gelateria Carpigiani is located at Via Emilia, 45/B, 40011 Anzola dell’Emilia BO, Italy.

 A favorite of noted food author and blogger David Lebovitz, Il Gelatauro is a bit off the tourist trail.
-We almost skipped this gelateria since it was a bit of a walk from our Bologna apartment, but we’re glad we made the extra effort with two days to spare.
+We almost skipped this gelateria since it was a long walk from our Bologna apartment, but we’re glad we made the extra effort with two days to spare.

 Il Gelatauro is located at Via San Vitale, 98 / b, 40125 Bologna BO, Italy.